 These kong dog toys come in primarily red or black.
 Is there a difference?
 You better believe it!

 The red one is somewhat softer for the average chewer.
-There are special kongs for puppies as well, usually in a blue and white or pink and white color, which are somewhat softer for a puppy's growing teeth.
+And there are even special Kongs for puppies as well, usually in a blue and white or pink and white color, which are somewhat softer for a puppy's growing teeth.

 They come in different sizes, from very small to very large.
 So does the price.
-Actually, I paid $18 for a small size antler a couple years ago, but larger ones can go for easily $35!
+Actually, I paid $18 for a small size antler a couple months ago, but larger ones can go for easily $35!
 I know, it seems like a rip off, right?
 That's what I originally thought... until I realized how long it would last.
-I also love the fact that it doesn't get stinky and gross from Justice's chewing of it, like marrow bones do.
-It's a very clean chew toy, and is great for her teeth.
+I also love the fact that it doesn't get stinky and gross from Milo's chewing of it, like marrow bones do.
+It's a very clean chew, and is great for his teeth.

-They are not meant to be consumed, so if you notice that your dog has indeed chewed it to pieces, throw it out and find something stronger for him!
-Maybe a black kong?
+They are not meant to be consumed, of course, so if you notice that your dog has indeed chewed it to pieces, throw it out and find something stronger for him!
+Maybe a black Kong?

 This is where the squeaky dog toys come in!
 Rubber dog toys are all over the pet stores.
 Some squeak, some don't, some are soft, some are hard, some are boring, some are unique.

 This photo is of a rubber dog toy called a "Cuz".
 It has two little feet that make it able to stand up (how cute!), and squeaks when chewed or squeezed.
 Because it's rubber, it has a great bounce to it as well.